HaiyanJia-Lehigh/DataStorytelling/Data Scraping.md

 - **Using ParseHub to scrape online data**
-  -   Open ParseHub software, log in with account information, and create a new project.
+  1. Open ParseHub software, log in with account information, and create a new project.
-  -   We will use Teachers Salary Project as an example.
+  2. We will use Teachers Salary Project as an example.
 Enter URL for Teacher salary data feed: http://teachersalaryproject.org/state-data/
-  -   Click on Alaska as selection
+  3. Click on Alaska as selection
       - Change selection name to “State”
       - Scroll down and click yellow check mark next to Arkansas
       - All States on the page should be recognized as such now
+  4. Click the + next to select State
+      - Choose relative select
+      - First Click on Alaska
+      - Then drag the arrow down and click on the per pupil spending figure for Alaska
+      - Now click on Arkansas
+      - Then drag the arrow down and click on the per pupil spending figure for Alaska
+      - You should now have pupil figures for all states on the page
+      - Rename that selection to “Pupil”